carpentries/instructor-training/episodes/09-mindset.md

 investigated three types of praise: performance-based, effort-based and improvement-based, and looked at how these types of praise influence learner's mindsets.

-We're most used to hearing **performance-based praise**.
+We are most used to hearing **performance-based praise**.
 This sort of praise focuses on outcomes and implies that the outcome (for example, getting a correct answer) is the most important part of the task.
 It is often (but not always) combined with language that explicitly or implicitly supports the "intrinsic" model of competence.
 For example, "You did a great job!
 You must be very smart."